Jack-up gearboxes keep drilling platforms well above stormy seas.

-That’s why the jack-up oil rig is the most popular type of movable drilling platform, used in relatively shallow waters up to 120 metres deep.
+That’s why the jack-up oil rig is the most popular type of movable drilling platform, used in relatively shallow waters up to 400 feet deep.
 The threat of waves can be neutralized by jacking up the platform above the sea surface on three or four legs that rest on the ocean floor.
-Typically, each leg is equipped with three rack-and-pinion systems, and each rack-and-pinion system has six powerful gearboxes.
+Typically each leg is equipped with three rack-and-pinion systems, and each rack-and-pinion system has six powerful gearboxes.

 Given that massive investments and human lives are at stake, performance and reliability are crucial factors for designers and end users of the gearboxes that raise the oil rig platforms.
 Many rigs will operate for up to 20 years, during which time the gearboxes are expected to spend up to 2,000 hours lifting and lowering the vessel platforms.

 Su-Suk Jung, an associate at Hyosung’s Changwon plant, was one of six engineers on the gear solution technology development team that produced the smaller, more powerful jack-up gearbox for a platform designed by Friede & Goldman Ltd. Each platform requires 54 gearboxes, as well as spares.
 “The biggest challenge was reducing the gap between the load-sharing of planetary gears in the new gearbox,” he says, adding that tapered roller bearings, spherical roller bearings and CARB toroidal roller bearings from SKF were the natural choice.